 - Physical exam: You are weighed and your blood pressure, heart, lungs, and breasts are checked.

 - Pelvic exam: During the pelvic exam, a Pap smear is taken to screen for cervical cancer and cultures are taken to detect sexually transmitted diseases (such as gonorrhea and chlamydia).
 In addition, a bimanual internal exam (with two fingers inside the vagina and one hand on the abdomen) will be performed to determine the size of your uterus and pelvis.
-This exam will also check for any abnormalities of the uterus, ovaries, or fallopian tubes.
+This exam may also pick up on some abnormalities of the cervix, uterus, or ovaries.